hotchocolatehang/n-body-problem/README.md

 # N-body problem
 ## Summary
-A simple program to simutate gravitational interaction of N given bodies.
+A simple program to simulate gravitational interaction of N given bodies.

-I've made this application as my project for "summer practice" in my the university.
+I've made this application as my project for "summer practice" in my university.

 ## Building
 As long as the application requires SFML make sure you have all libsfml packages installed, including libsfml-dev.

 To build the app just type
 ```
-make
+$ make
 ```
 and it appears as bin/N_Body_Problem .

 To create model generator execute
 ```
-make generator
+$ make generator
 ```
-which will create ./bin/generate .
+which will create bin/generate .

 Everything works fine on Debian 9.9 Stretch x64.